arduino/docs-content/content/hardware/03.nano/boards/nano-matter/tutorials/matter-temp-sensor/content.md

 }
 ```

+This is a very simple code that consist of the Arduino basic sketch parts:
+- In the `setup()` function we initialize the Matter connectivity, the OLED display and temperature sensor.
+- In the `loop()` function we measure the temperature and update the device value to be monitored in the Matter network.

 Once you uploaded the example code to the Nano Matter, open the Serial Monitor and reset the board.

 ![QR Code URL](assets/serial-monitor.png)